Bruno Manser: Activism

 In June 1992, Manser parachuted into a crowded stadium during the Earth Summit in Rio de Janeiro, Brazil.
 In December 1992, he led a twenty-day hunger strike in front of the Marubeni Corporation headquarters in Tokyo.
 In 1993, he went on a sixty-day hunger strike at the Federal Palace of Switzerland ('"Bundeshaus") to press the Swiss Federal Assembly on enforcing a ban on tropical timber imports and mandatory declarations of timber products.
 The hunger strike was supported by 37 organisations and political parties.
 Manser only stopped the hunger strike after his mother requested that he do so.
-After Manser's disappearance, the Federal Assembly finally adopted the Declaration of Timber Products on 1 October 2010, with a transition period allowed until the end 2011.
+After Manser's disappearance, the Federal Assembly finally adopted the Declaration of Timber Products on 1 October 2010, with a transition period allowed until the end of 2011.

 In 1995, Manser went to Congo rainforests to document the effects of wars and logging on Mbuti people.
 In 1996, on the German-language programme fünf vor zwölf (At the Eleventh Hour), Manser and his friend Jacques Christinet used auxiliary cable to drop themselves down 800 meters onto the Klein Matterhorn aerial cable car and hung sizable banners there.
-They reached the dangerous speed of 140 kilometers per hour while riding on a self-made rider with steel wheels and ball bearings.
+They reached the dangerous speed of 140 kilometres per hour while riding on a self-made rider with steel wheels and ball bearings.

 In 1997, Manser and Christinet tried to enter Peninsular Malaysia from Singapore to fly a motorised hang-glider during the 1998 Commonwealth Games in Kuala Lumpur.
 However, he was recognised at the border and denied entry into Malaysia.
-They then decided to swim across the Straits of Johor into Malaysia, but later abandoned the plan as it involved a lengthy 25-kilometer swim and a passage through a swamp across the straits.
+They then decided to swim across the Straits of Johor into Malaysia, but later abandoned the plan as it involved a lengthy 25-kilometre swim and a passage through a swamp across the straits.
 They planned an alternative route, opting to row a boat from an Indonesian island into Sarawak.
-However, BMF received a warning from Malaysian embassy warning of the consequences for such an act.
-In 1998, Manser and Christinet travelled to Brunei and swam across the 300-metre wide Limbang river at night.
+However, BMF received a warning from the Malaysian embassy warning of the consequences for such an act.
+In 1998, Manser and Christinet travelled to Brunei and swam across the 300-metre-wide Limbang river at night.
 Christinet was almost fatally injured by drifting logs along the river.
 They spent three weeks in Sarawak hiding from the police.
-During that period, they attempted to order four tons of 25-centimeter nails for the Penan to hammer into the tree trunks, which could have caused serious injuries to loggers when the embedded nails inevitably came into contact with chainsaws.
+During that period, they attempted to order four tons of 25-centimetre nails for the Penan to hammer into the tree trunks, which could have caused serious injuries to loggers when the embedded nails inevitably came into contact with chainsaws.